 The River Wey Navigation starts in the town and will take you along the canal towpath to Weybridge on the River Thames.
 It's a lovely easy cycle or walk to do from the town, taking you past several pretty villages and gardens.

 A few miles south of the town you can visit the neighbouring settlement of Chiddingfold.
 It's a place of some note with a pretty village green, a beautiful landscaped open garden and one of the oldest pubs in England.

 Also nearby is the National Trust's Hydon's Ball and Hydon Heath where there are some fine woodland trails and another viewpoint.

-Thursley National Nature Reserve is another local highlight worthy of consideration.
+In Elstead you'll find the Thursley National Nature Reserve, another local highlight worthy of consideration.
 The reserve has a network of footpaths and is considered one of the finest areas in the country for wildlife.

 For more walking ideas in the area see the Surrey Hills Walks page.